Learn how to easily download quarterly data and reports from the Media Intelligence Center.

 3. Get the full picture of a newspaper’s current metrics with AAM Brand View.

 With quarterly reporting newspapers have the option to verify all their channels in addition to print — websites, apps, social media channels, newsletters, events and more.
-AAM Brand View is a new interface within the Media Intelligence Center that brings together all of these AAM-verified channels into one place.
-With Brand View you can see each of the channels (i.e. newsletter, website) via different tabs within the interface, and learn more about the company through images, market information and website links.
-Watch the video below to see what type of information is available via Brand View.
+AAM Brand View is an interface within the Media Intelligence Center that brings together all of these AAM-verified channels into one place.
+With Brand View you can see each of the channels (i.e., newsletter, website) via different tabs within the interface, and learn more about the company through images, market information and website links.

 If you’re a publisher interested in creating an AAM Brand View profile, please contact Angie Sanna for more information.